• Skip to primary navigation

 • It's easy to make in a few simple steps, you can have a delicious salad ready in no time.

 • No need to fuss about a dressing, the juice from the oranges combined with seasoning is perfect.
+I also use oranges in this salad with raw mushrooms and it's divine!

 • Serve this salad as a side dish, or make it substantial by adding some protein like grilled tofu or your favorite beans